IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 ## Feedback and reporting bugs

-If you think you've found a bug, or have questions or suggestions, open a [GitHub Issue](https://github.com/IBMa/equal-access/issues).
+If you think you've found a bug or have questions or suggestions, open a [GitHub Issue](https://github.com/IBMa/equal-access/issues).
 If you are an IBM employee, feel free to ask questions in the IBM internal Slack channel `#accessibility-at-ibm`.

 ## License